Duke Street, Liverpool: Buildings

 The Scandinavian Hotel, which was originally built for visiting sailors from Scandinavia has sat on Duke Street since the early 1800s.

 The Union Newsroom was built by John Foster Sr. in the early 1800s, becoming home to Liverpool's first library in 1852.
 Before then, the building had held the Earl of Derby's natural history collections.

 The Casartelli Building dated from 1760 and was built for an Italian family of scientific instrument manufacturers.
 No longer standing, a new building exists on the site, with its facade built using materials from the original building.

 Dukes Terrace exists just off Duke Street, and is a Grade II listed building consisting of nine terraced houses.
 It was originally built for housing employees of some of the local merchants.

 City of Liverpool College has a campus located on Duke Street, offering courses on baking and confectionery, tourism, makeup and beauty and English.

 Notable people

 Poet Felicia Hemans, who was famous for her work Casabianca, was born on Duke Street, and spent her early life both living in Wales and on Duke Street.

-John Bellingham, the asassin of British Prime Minister Spencer Perceval, was a merchant who lived in Duke Street for part of his life.
+John Bellingham, the assassin of British Prime Minister Spencer Perceval, was a merchant who lived in Duke Street for part of his life.

+Welsh Liberal Party politician Samuel Holland was born on Duke Street in 1803.